Course Offerings

 - HIEA 114: Postwar Japan

-- LTEA 132: Later Japaense Literature/Translation
+- LTEA 132: Later Japanese Literature/Translation

 - POLI 113C: China and Japan Political Thought